pp5vx/pp5omt/README.md

 We discover Arduino ( Nano R3 ) that's very cheap, readily available, and easy to change

-We put out that PUC and changed to an Arduino, and hooked all things to a Motorola "Micon-S"
+We pull out PIC, and changed to Arduino, after hooked all things to a Motorola "Micon-S"

 ( this Micon-S be very wellcome gift from an OT !
 And for all of you ! )

 If you wish to look more (somewhat the "real thing" !), try here: www.qrz.com/db/pp5omt

-Enjoy all !
+Enjoy - because this is for **all of you** !

 73/DX/SYOS de PP5VX (Bone)